twonoise/carla-patches/README.md

 _However_, it contain a number of long lasting bugs, most of them are not likely to going to be solved (i am would be happy if it is wrong).
 So i try to solve some, as well as add some new <del>bugs</del> scalable art.

-I have carefully described each bit of what's changed or new: **please see CHANGELOG** and read below.
+I have carefully described each bit of what's changed or new: **please see CHANGELOG**.

 This patch suite is intended to be used with _current Carla git_ (54ebc83, which is v.
 2.6.0-alpha1), _not with release set_.
 You must know how to patch and compile things.